 If you have trouble sleeping, and who doesn’t from time to time, you may have heard of sleep hygiene.
 Sleep hygiene is a fancy schmancy term for good sleep habits.
-To encourage our bodies to relax into a good night’s sleep we should turn the lights down low, have a little routine we do every night before bed, get up and go to bed at the same time everyday and DO NOT USE YOUR BED FOR ANYTHING EXCEPT SLEEPING AND SEX.
+The purpose of good sleep habits is to get a good nights sleep!
+To encourage our bodies to relax into a good night’s sleep we should turn the lights down low, have a little routine we do every night before bed, get up and go to bed at the same time every day and DO NOT USE YOUR BED FOR ANYTHING EXCEPT SLEEPING AND SEX.

 Recently I discovered the convenient joy of using the Kindle app on my iPad.
 I could read the same book across devices, from my iPad to my iPod Touch to my MacBook and back again.
 No need to balance a book light clipped to my book.
 The program would pick up where I left off.
 I can have multiple books with me to suit my mood wherever I was.
 I can get the definition of a word without feeling guilty about not looking it up in the dictionary.
 I love books.
 I have shelves and shelves of books so I was surprised that I really enjoy my Kindle app as well.

 Last night I was in bed reading Devil Bones by Kathy Reich (Temperance Brennan is Nancy Drew all grown up).
 All the lights were off.
 I was very sleepy, snug as a bug.
 When BAM!
 What the heck!!!
 Ow!
 My iPod fell out of my hands and hit me smack on my mouth.
 I was lucky it didn’t chip a tooth!
 I was sure this morning I would have a fat lip.
 No swelling but there was a bruise that was easily covered up with lipstick, thank God.
 Lucky I wasn’t reading the iPad!